Our impact

 GiveDirectly

-GiveDirectly lets you send money directly to the world’s poorest, no strings attached.
-Hundreds of academic studies show cash transfers can boost income, health, education, gender equity, local economic activity, and more.
-In the last decade, we’ve reached over 1.6 million people in poverty across 14 countries, largely via simple banking technology called mobile money.
+GiveDirectly lets you send money directly to the world's poorest, no strings attached.
+Hundreds of academic studies show cash transfers can boost income, health, education, and more.
+Since 2009, GiveDirectly has delivered over $1 billion to over 2 million people in poverty via mobile money.
+A ~$1,000 cash transfer doubles the annual income of a family in extreme poverty so they can invest in what they need most.

 Helen Keller Intl